daniilago/http_protocol/client/files/README.md

-Folder to store downloaded files
+Folder to store files files